Throat clamp: Anatomy

-Strong canines are generally required for this move: canines that are too short won't penetrate deeply enough and struggling prey can tear free, while canines that are too long or weak can be broken in the struggle with large prey.
+Strong canine teeth are generally required for this move: canines that are too short won't penetrate deeply enough and struggling prey can tear free, while canines that are too long or weak can be broken in the struggle with large prey.
 This fact created a controversy that is still generally unresolved as to the killing tactics of the extinct carnivores machairodonts, or sabre-toothed cats.
 Strong jaws are often needed to compress the windpipe far enough.

 Most often, the canines pierce the prey behind the windpipe so that it is not torn, but compressed between premolars of upper and lower jaws.
 It can be compared to the bit of a horse's bridle in placement.
-With the mouth completely enclosing the windpipe, it is, if the predator does not relax its grip, very difficult to break free from.
+With the mouth completely enclosing the windpipe, it is very difficult to break free from if the predator does not relax its grip.

 Alternative forms

 Occasionally, and as suggested for the killing method of machairodonts, the canines actually pierce the windpipe and the surrounding blood vessels so that the tear in arteries and adjacent windpipe lead to a flow of blood into the windpipe and down into the lungs where the animal essentially drowns in its own blood.
 This method has not been used regularly by any modern carnivores and is, due to the bloody nature, not suitable for an area with high competition due to the smell attracting other predators.
 It can be argued that this is not a true throat clamp, but another specialized type of killing.